 predicate to read and compile a Logtalk source file.
 This improves the

-design choice is that invalid Prolog terms or syntax errors may abort the
+consequence of this design choice is that invalid Prolog terms or syntax errors

-compilation process with limited information given to the user (due to
+may abort the compilation process with limited information given to the user

 Assuming that all the terms in a source file are valid, there is a set of errors and potential errors, described below, that the compiler will try to detect and report, depending on the used compiler flags (see the Compiler flags section of this manual on lint flags for details).

 The Logtalk compiler warns about any referenced entity that is not currently loaded.
 The warning may reveal a misspell entity name or just an entity that it will be loaded later.
 Out-of-oder loading should be avoided when possible as it prevents some code optimizations such as static binding of messages to methods.